3liz/py-qgis-server/doc/intro.rst

 If the ``--proxy`` option is set  the server will act as a proxy server to talk to independent qgis workers.

-Qgis workers can be run using the command:
+QGIS workers can be run using the command:

 **qgisserver-worker** [*options*]